 As you guys know I spent the weekend in Tacoma, Washington for my Grandfather’s funeral.
 I debated on sharing photos of the actual funeral with you guys but ultimately decided against it.
+To summarize, the funeral went as expected, and as my brother had opted for a funeral plan for my grandfather, it gave the family time to reconnect with each other than worry about other things.
 However, I did want to share with you guys a little about the most influential man in my life.
 Since, it’s throwback Thursday or Thinking Out Loud Thursday in the blog world I thought it would be a good day to share.

 My Grandpa started as an airline mechanic for the Navy, he worked on planes on aircraft carriers.
 After leaving the Navy he worked his way up through the ranks of a major airline and retired as a Vice President in the company.
 Hearing that story as a little girl always made me feel like the American dream was a special reality in my family.
 My Grandpa was a remarkable man with an unmatched sense of honor equally met with a witty sense of humor.
 He was the closest thing to a Father I ever had and I cherished every moment I spent with him.
 The photo below is from when Mr. Hungry and I went to see him and visited the famous Gorge five years ago.